 - Nature Cell Biology.
 2013.
 Protein interaction switches coordinate Raf-1 and MST2/Hippo … Romano et al [PDF]

 - Circulation Research.
 2010 15;107(8).
 Kruppel-like factor-4 transcriptionally regulates … Cowan et al [PDF]

 Altogen Biosystems transfection and electroporation products for life sciences and cancer research.
 Transfection reagents are developed for individual cancer cell line and transfection protocols are optimized for maximum delivery efficiency.
-Advanced formulation of reagents and optimized transfection protocols provide efficient intracellular delivery of proteins, DNA, mRNA, shRNA, siRNA, and other negatively charged biomolecules in vitro and in vivo.
+Advanced formulation of reagents and optimized transfection protocols provide efficient cellular delivery of proteins, DNA, mRNA, shRNA, siRNA, and other negatively charged molecules in vitro and in vivo.
 Read more about transfection technology at Altogen’s Transfection Resource.

 Altogen Labs Research Services: